Fruit tree nursery

 • Harvest period: from December to February

-Popular name of the variety: From Pere Andreu Untitled design 5 1
+Popular name of the variety: D'en Pere Andreu Untitled design 5 1

 Source: Association of Local Varieties of Mallorca.